ASWWU-Web/Upper-Room-Initiative-Website/README.md

 ##To Do's
 ### The site should contain.
 * a section that uses Google's apis to create a map of all the "pins" from their respective latitude and longitude
-* a section with some information about the project, which Stephen is apparently writing today
+* a section with some information about the project.
 * a section with social media integration of some sorts (Facebook and Instagram)

 ### Links/Buttons